aric49/aric49.github.io/_posts/2019-12-13-Liberate-Your-Nook-Ebooks.md

 2. Once your VM instance has created, open Chrome and manually download the Nook app APK in the virtual device's Chrome browser from [here](https://apkpure.com/nook-read-ebooks-magazines/bn.ereader/versions) - I downloaded version **5.0.2.38**.
 It will prompt you to install the app once it has been downloaded. **Note:** You need to download the APK manually since the Google Play store is not available on the Google API base image)

-3. Sign into your Barnes and Noble Nook account in the virtual Nook app and download the books you wish to retain.
+3. Sign into your Barnes and Noble Nook account in the virtual Nook app and download the books you wish to retain.  **Windows Users**: you can also use the Nook for PC app to download the books.
+When you go to load the books into Calibre, the books will be in `C:\Users\~username\AppData\Local\Packages\BarnesNoble.Nook_ahnzqzva31enc\LocalState` and will be numbered .epub files.

 4. You should have an Android-SDK directory available in your home directory.
-My is located under: `~/Android/Sdk/platform-tools` -- In this directory there should be an `abd` executable.
+My is located under: `~/Android/Sdk/platform-tools` -- In this directory there should be an `abd` executable. **Windows Users**: Windows users, this will likely be under  `C:/Users/~username/AppData/Local/Android/Sdk/platform-tools` -  Note that “App Data” is hidden in the system by default; the “View” menu in Windows Explorer allows you to unhide “Hidden Items.” *

-5. Start a root shell by executing the command `./adb root`
+5. In your terminal or command prompt window, start a root shell by executing the command `./adb root` - For Windows users use: `.\adb root`

-6. Access this shell using:  `./adb shell`.
-This should drop you into a root terminal on the virtual device.
+6. Access the shell instance you created using the command:  `./adb shell`. (**Windows Users**: `.\adb shell`)  This should drop you into a root terminal on the virtual device.

 ## Access the Android Device and Pull your Nook Data: